Probing Modified Gravity with Integrated Sachs-Wolfe CMB and Galaxy Cross-correlations: Methodology and Data

 For the K-mouflage minimization, we fixed three out of five model parameters to $m = 3$, $\gamma_A = 0.2$, and $\gamma_U = 1$ as they are unconstrained by cosmological observables \citep{Benevento:2018xcu}.
 We have also included the \lcdm\ best-fit values of cosmological parameters for reference.
 In all cases, we include massive neutrinos with fixed total mass of $\sum m_\nu=0.06\,\mathrm{eV}$.

-Each MG model fits this combination of likelihoods slightly better than \lcdm\ as seen by the $\chi^2$ comparison in Table~\ref{tab:BFParams}.
+Each MG model fits this combination of likelihoods slightly better than \lcdm\ as seen by the $\chi^2$ comparison in Table~\ref{tab:BFParams_chi2_breakdown}.
 For the GGC and GCCG models, the reduction in $\chi^2$ with respect to \lcdm\ is $\Delta \chi^2=-7.6$ and $\Delta \chi^2=-5.1$, respectively.
-This comes primarily from a better fit to \planck\ CMB temperature anisotropy data as discussed in Refs.~\cite{Peirone:2019aua,Frusciante:2019puu}.
+This comes primarily from a better fit to \planck\ CMB anisotropy data as shown in Table~\ref{tab:BFParams_chi2_breakdown} where it is clear that the actual improvement comes from the TTTEEE data for $\ell > 30$.
+This result has been previously discussed in Refs.~\cite{Peirone:2019aua,Frusciante:2019puu}.
 Since the inclusion of additional parameters might lead to a better fit to the data, only a proper model selection analysis based not only on the goodness of fit but also on the complexity of the model can actually inform if the model is preferred by data or not.
 This kind of analysis is out of the scope of the present work.
-However, a similar investigation has been performed for these two models, and it has been found that for some combinations of data they are preferred over \lcdm.
+However, a similar investigation has been performed for these two models when a proper MCMC analysis is adopted, and it has been found that for some combinations of data they are preferred over \lcdm~\cite{Peirone:2019aua,Frusciante:2019puu}.

 The best-fit K-mouflage model gives only a slight difference $\Delta \chi^2=-0.3$ relative to \lcdm, so it is essentially degenerate to the $\Lambda$CDM limit.
 Therefore, it is unlikely that the combination of data sets used in our analysis will prefer K-mouflage over $\Lambda$CDM even by varying all five parameters.